 photograph

 Rolf's father & paternal grandparents

-The parents of Rolf's father Henry Heudenfeld were Markus and Elise Heudenfeld.
-Markus, a 'handler of animal skins' and hat maker by trade, died in 1938 whilst his widow Elise at age 81 was deported in 1943 to Theresienstadt concentration camp in Czechoslovakia where she died (see below).
+By the mid-late 1930s Elise and Markus were on hard times, largely due to the persecution of the Jewish community and the high taxes Jews were required to pay.
+Markus died in 1938 (or 1939?) whilst his widow Elise at age 81 was deported in 1943 to Theresienstadt concentration camp in Czechoslovakia where she died (see below).

+photograph